digidem/kappa-osm/README.md

   [random-access-storage](https://github.com/random-access-storage) instance to
   its callback `cb`

+If `index` is falsy, the default indexes will not be created.
+You can still create indexes in userland with the `osm.core.use` function.

 ### osm.create(element, cb)

 Create the new OSM element `element` and add it to the database.
 The resulting